dafnifacility/dafni-example-models/tiny-example--hello-world-model/README.md

 docker save -o tiny-example.tar tiny-example
 ```

-You can then also compress it before uploading:
+You can also compress the `tiny-example.tar` file before uploading.
+This is not essential but for large images it will save you some time when uploading.

 ```bash
 gzip tiny-example.tar